omeka/omeka-s-enduser/docs/sites/site_theme.md

 The Theme tab of the site context menu allows you to select the theme for your site, and to set theme-specific settings.

-## Installing themes
+## Install a theme
-In order to appear in the *Themes* tab for sites, themes must be manually added to the `themes` folder of the installation, using an FTP program or an ssh connection.
+In order to appear in the **Themes** tab for sites, themes must be manually added to the `/themes` folder of the installation, using an FTP program or an SSH connection.

 To add a theme to the site using FTP